cmehat/local-storage-exporter/README.md

 ```

 After building the image and push it to your registry, you can deploy it using the provided helm chart after providing a values file.
+You can check `local-storage-exporter-helm/values.yaml` to see the values you can use for the helm chart.
 Example values.yaml:
 ```yaml
 # values.yaml